Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 4. Kissmetrics: Provides detailed analytics to track user behavior and engagement, allowing for better targeting and optimization to improve conversions.

-5. Convert: Offers A/B testing, multivariate testing, and personalization features to optimize content and user experiences for improved conversions.
+5. Convert: Offers A/B testing, multivariate testing, and personalization to optimize content and user experiences, driving improved conversions.

 Answer: A conversion rate refers to the percentage of website visitors who complete a desired action, such as making a purchase, filling out a form, or signing up for a service.